kiran-brahma/astrowind/src/content/update/bangalore.md

 - Report any questionable activity.

 Hire a security guard to keep your premises, business, assets, and employees safe in Bangalore and Karnataka

+You can read our guide to understand in more depth on [How to hire Security Gaurds](/marketing/hire-security-guards)

 ## About Knighthood